Avoid Pumpkin Overload With These 6 Michigan Fall Fruits and Veggies

 It’s almost fall and you know what that means … pumpkin flavored everything!
 If you’re not a pumpkin fan, there’s a plentiful variety of fall produce that are also about to be in season.

 Based on traditional Michigan crop harvest calendars, here are some of the best fruits and veggies to select in the fall:

 - Apples – with varieties like Macintosh and Honeycrisp available as early as September, apples are great to get via picking or a trip to the cider mill!

 - Cabbage – an effect called “frost kissing” helps cooler weather give cabbage a sweeter taste.
-Pick this veggie up from August through October in the mitten.
+Pick this veggie up through October in Michigan.

 - Squash – gourds of all varieties are staples throughout the fall!
 Use them to enhance a salad or decorate your dinner table.

 - Sweet potatoes– sweet potatoes, or yams, enhance many casserole dishes or are great baked with healthy toppings.
 Pick these up September into early November.